Non integrability of a self-gravitating Riemann liquid ellipsoid

-\begin{pf} Let us prove $(i)$.
-Because the base field for Galois group computations is not $\mathbb{C}(t)$, we cannot use Kovacic algorithm (at least not directly).
-But the classification of possible Galois group still holds.
-So the possible Galois groups are triangular groups, $D_\infty$, finite groups $D_n,A_4,S_4,A_5$.
-Let us take one of these possible groups and derive it two times (the derivation of a group correspond to the group generated by its commutators).
-For triangular groups, $D_\infty$, $D_n$, the second derivative produce the identity group.
-We also have
+or three finite primitiv groups (i.e. $G/\mathcal{Z}(G)\in \{A_4,S_4,A_5\}$).
+Let us take one of these possible groups and derive it two times (the derivation of a group is the group generated by its commutators).
+For triangular groups, $D_\infty$, $D_n$, the second derivative produce the identity group